Comparing Ocean Transport Options: RoRo vs Container

 Because of this, vehicles being shipped using roll on roll off can only be insured for total loss, since there is no way to determine if there was damage prior to departure.

-At the terminal, your auto will be stored outside until it gets loaded.
+At the terminal, your auto stays outside in a open lot until it gets loaded.
 Using the RORO method, cars are driven into the hull, or belly, of the vessel.

 The best way to visualize this is to think of a parking garage within a very large boat.
-All vehicles are then braced into position.
+All vehicles load into positions randomly in the boat.

 Upon arrival at the destination port, they will be unloaded in similar fashion and you will also need to pick up your car from the port.